-Kara writes about the divide that is mothering children while still mothering her spirit and the sacred.
-She also speaks with reverence about all things home life and small-scale farming.
+Kara writes about seeing beauty, remembering your identity, and finding God, right where you are.
+Kara writes with reverence about all things home life and small-scale farming.
 She aims to see life as holy and for her, motherhood has been like a camera lens coming into focus.
-You'll find her writing about motherhood, faith, friendship, teaching, marriage, anxiety, juggling it all, and all things home life.
+You'll find her writing about motherhood, faith, friendship, teaching, marriage, depression, anxiety, juggling it all, and all things home life.

-Kara is married to Mike, her high-school sweetheart, and is the mother of Matt and Maggie, two children who inform all of her perspective.
-She's been teaching English for 17 years.
+Kara is married to Mike, whom she's known since childhood, and together, they are the parents of Matt and Maggie.
 Together with her family, she does small scale farming on the family homestead, Cardinal Hill, a southern-style farmhouse located in the Allegheny mountains of Pennsylvania.
-Much of her work draws on the natural world found just right outside her door.
+There are many animals on Cardinal Hill, but Kara's favorites are Frances and Finnegan, goldendoodles, Mary and Lily, calico cats, Henry the rooster, Marigold and Henrietta, two of the 18 hens, and Jemima, one of many ducks.
+Along with Kara's dad, the family has bees and makes Mountain View Pure Wildflower Honey.
+Much of her work draws on the animals and natural world found just right outside her door.

-The divide to her is mothering all of these parts of her life, as she mothers her children.
-As she sees it, the divide is trying to balance it all and embracing the beauty of mothering, in general.
-Kara writes about children and identity with a spiritual, reverent tone.
-She truly believes that observation is a form of prayer.
+Kara truly believes that observation is a form of prayer.
 She says “thank you," over and over again, all day long.
 This has helped her realize how beautiful her life really is, despite its relative disappointments and hardships and her battles with anxiety.
 Her writing is honest and authentic, and while she acknowledges, openly, that life isn’t always easy, she truly believes that nothing worth doing usually is easy.
 Join Kara and her Facebook community of over 54,000 strong here.